Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • He was a genius in battle, winning many wars, but in the end he left France smaller than he had found it.
 He was a brilliant military strategist, but in his ambition he over-extended himself.

-• The sale of Louisiana to the Americans for a pittance remains controversial but many people would rather not discuss it at all, given the enormity of the changes that might have ensued had the Louisiana Purchase not taken place.
+• The sale of Louisiana to the Americans for a pittance remains controversial but many people would rather not discuss it at all, given the enormity of the transformations that might have ensued had the Louisiana Purchase not taken place.

-• Yet his achievements are undeniable: he set the foundations of what France is today.
+• His achievements are undeniable: he set the foundations of what France is today.
 He developed the Napoleonic Code, replacing antiquated feudal laws with a system of French civil law we follow to this day (as do a number of other countries); he set up our bureaucracy (I'm not inclined to thank him for this), centralizing and modernizing our administrative system; and he overhauled France's educational and military structures.

-A British view of Napoleon: Satires and caricatures
+A British view of Napoleon: satires and caricatures

 Napoleon exile to Elba - satireExile to Elba